Chris McNulty

-Chris McNulty (born 1953) is Australian-born jazz vocalist.
+Chris McNulty (born 1953) is an Australian-born jazz vocalist.

 Career

 McNulty began her professional career singing in pop bands in hotels and clubs in and around Melbourne, Australia.
-She toured Australia and SE Asia as a member of all the girl band Daughters of Zeus and several pop, funk, & R&B bands.
-She arrived in the United States in 1988, having been awarded an international study grant from the Music Board of the Australia Council.
+She toured Australia in pop, funk, & R&B bands.
+In 1978 she started a jazz group with Paul Grabowsky.
+She moved to New York City in 1988, having been awarded an international study grant from the Music Board of the Australia Council.
 Two years later, her first U.S. album, Waltz for Debbie, was released.
-McNulty's original vocalisations for Miles Davis's "Blue in Green" became the song's official, published lyric (Warner Chapell, 1990).
+McNulty's vocalisations for Miles Davis's "Blue in Green" became the song's official published lyric (Warner Chapell, 1990).